What is a Combined Masters and Psy.D. Program?

 What happens after acceptance into a combined M.S. and PsyD program?

-Once a student is accepted into the program, they may need to follow a specific plan set by the school to complete both degree requirements.
+Once a student enters a program, they may need to follow a specific plan set by the school to complete both degree requirements.
 Meeting with a guidance counselor or education planner may be an important step.
 For example, some students must begin the program at the first year of the curriculum, and that would mean working as 1st year students.
 This may include clinical placement and coursework.
 Students who complete the program may be awarded the Master of Science in Psychology (depending on the school’s specific requirements.)
 Students may need to take exams at the third year of the curriculum after completing additional coursework.
 Then, they may apply for a doctoral internship.
 Most often, the fifth year is a full time doctoral internship.